Version Control#

 2. Rebase your local bug/feature branch onto main:

-git checkout branch_name_#456
+git checkout branch-name-#456

 git rebase main